Maryland Sports Betting

 Other than that, the process of betting is much the same as it would be on a mobile device, with the added bonus of viewing the site on a larger screen.
 Betting from a web browser via a computer is a little less portable, though – and requires a stable WiFi connection.

-Bet Types and Markets Coming to Maryland
+Bet Types and Markets Available in Maryland

 Leagues and Markets

-When sportsbooks go online in Maryland, you can expect to bet on a good variety of popular national and international sports leagues, potentially including:
+You can expect to bet on a good variety of popular national and international sports leagues, potentially including:

 This list is subject to change, but no matter your sporting passion, the odds indicate you’ll be able to put some money on it in MD.